Lastget/Crypto_GPT_Analysis/README.md

 # GPT_Stock_Analysis
   I want to save time analyzing stocks.
-This tool is meant to provide information to help you in investing stocks.  <br />
+This tool is meant to provide information to help you in investing stocks.
   The tool is built with GPT, Streamlit, Langchain, and Yahoo Finance.

 ## Abstract